Woife5/DPP-documentation/bes_air/03_app_development.md

 ## Development Documentation

-The web app is optimized for mobile, but works on all devices.
+The web app is optimized for mobile but works on all devices.

 ### Cookie Disclaimer Dialogue